Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/11_Hough_Line_Transform/Improve_table_detection/README.md

 # Hough Line Transform - Improve table detection
-This project apply preprocess on the original image to improve the result after hough line transform
+This project apply pre-process on the original image to improve the result after hough line transform

 ## Outline
 - Improvement: Select object by using color range.